-c, Caenorhabditis elegans (eukaryote), shown on a log-log plot, counting separately the incoming (In) and outgoing links (Out) for each substrate. k{in} (k{out}) corresponds to the number of reactions in which a substrate participates as a product (educt). d, The connectivity distribution averaged over 43 organisms.
+log-log plot, counts separately the incoming (In) and outgoing links (Out) for each substrate. $k{in}$ ( $k{out}$ ) corresponds to the number of reactions in which a substrate participates as a product (educt).

 Properties of metabolic networks

 a, The histogram of the biochemical pathway lengths, I, in E. coli.